Florents-Tselai/spat/README.md

 SELECT LPOP('list1')
 ```

+With **spat**:
+- You don't need to maintain an external caching server.
+This greatly reduces complexity.
+- You can express powerful logic by embedding data structures like lists and sets
+in your SQL queries.
+- You can reduce your infrastructure costs by reusing server resources.

 ## Getting Started

-To quickly get a Spat instance up and running, simply pull and run the latest Docker image:
+To quickly get a Spat instance up and running, pull and run the latest Docker image:

 ```bash
 docker run --name spat -e POSTGRES_PASSWORD=password florents/spat:pg17